microsoft/ai-developer/Labs/lab-06.md

 ## Task 2: Filter specific words or patterns

-In this task, you will explore different flow types in Azure AI Foundry by filtering specific words or patterns to refine search results and enhance data relevance.
+In this task, you will explore different flow types in Microsoft Foundry by filtering specific words or patterns to refine search results and enhance data relevance.

 1. Navigate to **Blocklists (Preview) (1)** tab and then **+ Create blocklist (2)**.